duncte123/loadingBar/README.md

 }
 ```

-Witch will result in the following output:
+Which will result in the following output:

 ![The result](https://raw.githubusercontent.com/duncte123/loadingBar/master/loadingBarExample-color.png)